What is Spiritual Theology?

 Spiritual Theology is not another branch of theology.
 It’s not wholly different from Christology, the precious doctrines on Christ, or Trinitarian studies, or even Eschatology.
 Spiritual Theology isn’t the snooty cousin, a holier-than-thou practice of theology, looking down on systematic textbooks and Hebrew grammars.
 That is fleshy theology.
-No one can look down while focused on the things above, where Christ is sitting.
+No one can look down while focusing on the things above, where Christ is sitting.

 Spiritual Theology reminds us of the telos—the end, the point—of theological work is the heart, the soul, the life.
 Loving God with our heart, soul, mind, and loving our neighbors.
 Spirituality wants to crucify any cul-de-sacs of theological learning.
 The risen Christ reminds us that there are no dead ends.